 On the other hand, if making their checklist beautiful motivates you to get started on it, then that would be a good reason to take the time on the design!

-For many years, I have used a simple black and white checklist that I created on Microsoft Word.
-Since I usually have 5 or 6 checklists I have to make, this was as much as I could realistically do.
-I would have loved to have something more colorful and creative, but taking the additional time to plan that out would have discouraged me.
-Our black and white plain checklist has worked great for many years.
+For many years, I have used a simple black-and-white weekly checklist that I created on Microsoft Word.
+Since I usually have 5 or 6 kids to make checklists for, this was as much as I could realistically do.
+I would have loved to have something more colorful and creative, but taking that much time to plan that out would have discouraged me.
+Our black-and-white plain checklist has worked great for many years.

 For the first time this year, I experimented with Google Sheets and made colorful checklists.
 Since making yearly checklists has become routine for me, I needed to mix it up.
 As I began creating the checklist, I realized the design was motivating me to get it done.
-When the kids saw their beautiful checklists, a few of them said, “I love it!
+When we started the new school year and the kids saw their beautiful checklists, a few of them said, “I love it!
 I am excited to start school!”
 That alone made it worth the extra work!

-I share both of these perspectives to say this.
+I share both of these perspectives to make you aware of this important factor.
 Be mindful of what will help you start AND finish making a checklist that is workable for your child.
 It does NOT have to be a piece of art to function well for your homeschool.

 Homeschool Checklist for Young Children

 I used this for several years with my youngest school kids.
-I still use it for the ones who are starting out.
+I still use it for the ones who are starting.
 They like the anticipation of seeing what new things are on their checklist every day.

-As our kids grew, it became tedious to write out a new checklist daily, so we swapped it out for a more permanent version that we still use today.
+As our kids grew, it became tedious to write a daily task list each day of the week, so we swapped it out for a more permanent version that we still use today.

 Checklist for Older Children